Brain Injury Services

 Brain Injury Community Re-entry (Niagara) Inc. (BICR) is a non-profit organization that provides support services and rehabilitation to individuals living with the effects of an acquired brain injury.

-Community Head Injury Resource Services (CHIRS) is a multi-service agency that provides a broad range of supports to a clientele with diverse and complex needs.
-CHIRS' services are designed to form the basis of a comprehensive model of service delivery.
-Services include residential programs, supported independent living, adult day programs and community programs.
+CHIRS is a multi-service agency that provides a broad range of supports to a clientele with diverse and complex needs.
+Services are designed to form the basis of a comprehensive model of service delivery and include residential programs, supported independent living, day programs and community programs.

-Brain Injury Services of Northern Ontario (BISNO) is a non-profit charitable organization which provides rehabilitation and support services within the community to individuals living with the affects of an Acquired Brain Injury.
+BISNO is a non-profit charitable organization which provides rehabilitation and support services within the community to individuals living with the affects of an Acquired Brain Injury.
 BISNO affiliates itself with other agencies and professionals in developing and providing a range of services in Northern Ontario.

 To provide leadership in furthering equitable, accessible, responsive, cost-effective and quality publicly-funded services and support for persons living with the effects of an acquired brain injury in the Greater Toronto Area.